 - Turn up beepers on the refrigerator door, the microwave, the oven, the washing machine, and other such devices so that your parents can hear them.

 - Install a stove turn-off sensor that turns off the stove top burners when they’ve been left unattended for a set period.

 - Install under-hood automatic fire extinguishers for the stove top.

-- Download mobile apps for your parents that can make life easier for them, from helping them find their car to helping them fall asleep at night.
+- Download mobile apps for your parents that can make life easier for them.
+These can assist with everything from finding their car to helping them fall asleep at night.

 Other Monitoring Systems to Consider for Elderly Parents

 Caring for elderly parents can be a challenge with a full-time job and a busy lifestyle.
 This is especially true for those who require more care than others, such as those suffering from dementia or Alzheimer’s.
 These conditions can increase the risk of falling and other accidents.

 That’s where high-tech monitoring solutions can provide you with peace of mind while maintaining your parent’s safety and privacy.
 These include:

 - GPS Tracker: A GPS tracker, like our GoSafe 2, will let you know the location of your elderly parent.
 This is particularly useful for those with dementia or Alzheimer’s.
 It can be easily attached to their clothes, keys or worn as a bracelet or pendant.
 It will give you notifications if they travel too far from home and will allow you to easily locate them.